TSO-AG/OpenFrontend.Framework/README.md

 # OpenFrontend.Framework

-## Development
+If you are a user of the framework, see https://openfrontend.tourismusweb.site for our docs.

+## Contributing to the OpenFrontend.Framework

+### System requirements

+The OpenFrontend.Framework is based upon Bootstrap and self-documented in this repository using [Sculpin](https://sculpin.io).
+In order to contribute, you have to have

+- a functional JavaScript setup
+- a functional PHP setup

+On top of those, we use [Yarn](https://yarnpkg.com/getting-started/install) and [Composer](https://getcomposer.org/download/) which need to be installed on your system as well.

-###  Install deps
+### Install dependencies

-We use Yarn and Jekyll.
-Install as described on https://jekyllrb.com/docs/.
-Then install the dependencies:
+Installing dependencies is as easy as runing Yarn and Composer:

 1. `yarn install`
-2. `bundle install`
+2. `composer install`

-### Build `src`
+### Building the framework

+Everything regarding the framework itself resides in `src`.

-For development purposes, use `yarn encore dev` (and `--watch`).
-For production/before you commit, run `yarn encore production`.
+Development: Run `yarn encore dev` (and `--watch` if you want a file watcher).

-### Build documentation

-For development purposes, use `bundle exec jekyll serve`.
-To see what GitHub pages will produce, use `bundle exec jekyll build`.

-### Description of the directories

-* `.jekyll-cache` - Jekyll cache directory
-* `_layouts` - contains the Jekyll layouts, used for the documentation
+Production/Before you commit: Run `yarn encore production`.

-* `_site` - contains the generated documentation
+### Building the documentation

-* `assets/framework` - contains the framework generated using our build process.
-DO NOT manually adjust anything here.
-* `assets/docs` - contains assets required for the docs only
-* `node_modules` - Dependencies
-* `src` - contains the source files for the framework
+Everything regarding the framework itself resides in `docs` plus the Sculpin specifics on root level.
+See Sculpin docs for more details.

+Development: Run `vendor/bin/sculpin generate --watch --server`.
+Production/Before you commit: Run `vendor/bin/sculpin generate --env=prod`.